 Most of its potential side effects come into play when you're taking tranexamic acid orally, so it's a pretty safe ingredient that pairs well with other popular skin care additives.

 Something that's important to note: If you're not using proper sun protection, this is pretty much all for naught.
-"Sunscreen is just as, if not more, important in treating hyperpigmentation," Hirsch said.
+"Sunscreen is just as, if not more, important in treating hyperpigmentation," Hirsch says.
 She suggests applying sunscreen in the morning (yes, even on those gloomy fall and winter days) and then using a tranexamic acid product as a part of your nightly skin care routine.
 When used topically, it can take around six to eight weeks of regular use before you start seeing results.

 If you want to give it a try, we asked the experts to share their recommendations for products that feature the ingredient.